decentldotland/MIPs/README.md

 ## Structure

-* Header - RFC 822 style headers containing metadata about the MIP, including the MIP number, a short descriptive title (limited to a maximum of 44 characters), a description (limited to a maximum of 140 characters).
+* Header - RFC 822 style headers containing metadata about the MIP, including the MIP number, a short descriptive title (limited to a maximum of 44 characters), and a description (limited to a maximum of 140 characters).
 * Abstract - Abstract is a multi-sentence (short paragraph) technical summary.
 This should be a very terse and human-readable version of the specification section.
 Someone should be able to read only the abstract to get the gist of what this specification does.
 * Motivation (optional) - A motivation section is critical for MIPs that want to change the MEM protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the MIP solves.
 This section may be omitted if the motivation is evident.
 * Specification - The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations.
 * Rationale - The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
-The rationale should discuss important objections or concerns raised during discussion around the MIP.
+The rationale should discuss important objections or concerns raised during the discussion around the MIP.
-* Backwards Compatibility (optional) - All MIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their consequences.
+* Backwards Compatibility (optional) - All MIPs that introduce backward incompatibilities must include a section describing these incompatibilities and their consequences.
 The MIP must explain how the author proposes to deal with these incompatibilities.
-This section may be omitted if the proposal does not introduce any backwards incompatibilities, but this section must be included if backward incompatibilities exist.
+This section may be omitted if the proposal does not introduce any backward incompatibilities, but this section must be included if backward incompatibilities exist.
 * Reference Implementation (optional) - An optional section that contains a reference/example implementation that people can use to assist in understanding or implementing this specification.
 This section may be omitted for all MIPs.

 ## Template